TheresaLui/SelfHelpContent_v2/articles/microsoft.aad.iam/iam-sspr-insight2-test.md

 # Case Creation Insight Blade Link Demo
 <!--/issueDescription-->
 There is no issue detected for domains.
-[Please check all your domains here.](data-blade:Microsoft_AAD_IAM.DomainsListBlade.Domains)
+[Please check all your domains here](data-blade:Microsoft_AAD_IAM.DomainsListBlade.Domains)
 <!--/issueDescription-->